 I have listened to the struggles of many beginning watercolor painters and helped them troubleshoot their problems, but with a strong foundation, they wouldn’t have needed to go through the frustration and stress.

-That’s why I’m working on Just Watercolor, a course to build your foundation and creative confidence in watercolor.
+That’s why I created Just Watercolor, a course to build your foundation and creative confidence in watercolor.
 So you don’t have to keep searching YouTube videos, Facebook groups, and Instagram tutorials while attempting to paint things using techniques that you may not fully understand.